 If you get your hands on a soft-shelled Maryland blue crab, consider an alternative cooking method, such as broiling, frying, sautéing, or grilling.
 You can also find general tips for cooking crab.

 Maryland blue crab can be purchased live, fresh, and frozen through online vendors.
 Maryland blue crabs, especially the hard-shell variety, are often shipped live, but it is common for the variety to die in transit.
 This is generally the result of motion and heat.
-If you purchase live blue crab online, assess your shipment as soon as it arrives.
+If you order live blue crab online, assess your shipment as soon as it arrives.
 Smell will be the best indicator of freshness; any crab that has a light ammonia smell should not be served.
 If you’re unsure whether your crab is dead, allow the crustaceans to warm slightly.
 Cold crabs will be very slow and lethargic, but once they warm up, they can more easily display signs of motion.

 If you opt for a live crab shipment, make sure your provider ships the crab immediately after catch.
 By contrast, if you’re only interested in buying meat, be sure to check whether it has been processed in any way prior to purchasing.
 Fresh crab meat will need to be packaged and shipped almost as quickly as live crabs, but frozen meat will stay good for several months.
 Be sure to check your provider’s website closely, as this detail will inform the price, freshness, shipping method, and how you should prepare for storing the purchase.